What is the Post-9/11 GI Bill®?

-Through the Post-9/11 GI Bill, the VA will pay a percentage of a student’s net cost for tuition & fees (after the application of any waiver, scholarship, aid or assistance) to Stevenson, and makes housing and other payments directly to students.
-Stevenson will receive a percentage, as determined by the length of active duty service, up to $19,198.31 per academic year; the maximum rate the VA will pay to any private college or university for 2013-14 (the tuition and fees were capped at $18,077.50 for the 2012-13 academic year).
+Through the Post-9/11 GI Bill, Veterans Affairs will pay a percentage of a student's net cost for tuition and fees (after the application of any waiver, scholarship, aid, or assistance) to Stevenson, and makes housing and other payments directly to students.
+Stevenson will receive a percentage, as determined by the length of active duty service, up to $26,042.81 per academic year which is the maximum rate the VA will pay to any private college or university for 2021-22.

 In addition a student may also be directly paid: